 Your users are the only people who can define what features your product lacks and what features aren’t needed.
 After you collect user feedback, you can start improving your product again and then test, and learn, and build again, and test again, and learn again.

 If you’re curious how much MVP development costs, you should know that in most cases the cost for building a product depends on a great many factors.
 One of the most significant is project complexity.
 The approximate cost of building an Airbnb-like website ranges from $38,430 to $225,750.
-You can find out more details about the cost of development in our article dedicated to the cost of developing an MVP for an Airbnb-like website.
+You can find out more details about the MVP product development in our article dedicated to the cost of building a minimum viable product for an Airbnb-like website.

-If you have any questions or want us to help you build an MVP or UI/UX prototypes of your product, don’t hesitate to contact us.
+If you have any questions or want us to help you develop an MVP or minimum viable product UI/UX design, don’t hesitate to contact us.